List of Greyhawk characters: History

 The sequel module Return to the Tomb of Horrors retconned and expanded on the setting.
 At some point, a group of necromancers settle the area outside the tomb, creating a community of sorts known as Skull City.
 Acererak's tomb is revealed to be a mere antechamber to the demilich's true dwelling, the lost city of Moil on the border of the Negative Energy Plane, where he had spent thousands of years working on a process to fuse his essence with the plane and gain control over all undead throughout the multiverse.

 According to the 3rd edition Tome of Magic, Acererak, following his destruction by adventurers completing the Tomb of Horrors, passes on to become a vestige - an ineffable, amoral entity which can be summoned and bound by characters known as Binders.
 Acererak grants his summoner lich-like powers, including immunity to cold and the ability to speak with the dead.

 According to the adventure "Prisoner of the Castle Perilous," Acererak created a simulacrum in the Negative Energy Plane to torment Saint Pentivel, an old foe from his mortal life.
 This simulacrum eventually transforms itself into a complete being through the aid of an artifact known as the Soul Machine.

 In 4th edition D&D, Acererak appears in the book Open Grave: Secrets of the Undead as a member of the Undead Hall of Infamy.
 He also features in a sidequest in the adventure Revenge of the Giants and in the 4th edition remake of Tomb of Horrors as central antagonist.

 Other

 Acererak is referenced in a piece of Omega Tech in a Gamma World adventure, Factory of Misfit Omega Tech, specifically the Hunting Knife of Acererak.
 Its hilt is studded with green and red soul gems.

 Acererak is also referenced in the novel Hero written by R.A.
 Salvatore, released in 2016.
 The reference is made when talking about Malcanthet, the Queen of the Succubi, and the deal she had made with Acererak involving a demonic mirror that traps souls.
 Acererak uses those souls to feed his undeath.

+Reception

+Chroniclers of the art of Dungeons & Dragons Michael Witwer et al. counted Acererak among the characters who gained iconic status through the history of the game.